-Non-STS securitisations do not benefit from some of the improvements Commission Delegated Regulation (FU) 2018/1221 introduced the concept of STS introduced by the STS securitisation into Solvency II with effect from 1 January 2019 in place of what had regulation which nreviously been referred to as a Type 1 securitisation.
-Commission Delegated Regulation provides a reliable (FII) 2018/1221 also significantly reduced the Securitisation Investment Stress Factors for framework.
-In order to tranches of STS securitisations compared with those that had previously applied for a Type reduce the capital 1 securitisation However the Securitisation Investment Stress Factors for non-STS requirement for non- securitisations have not been reduced from those provided for in the Solvency II Delegated STS securitisations there Regulation and which have applied since the commencement of the Solvency II regime would have to be robust Regulation and which have applied since the commencement of the solvency in regime. evidence that their current risk charges overestimate the loss in t their value in the 99.5 % scenario.
+Commission Delegated Regulation (EU) 2018/1221 introduced the concept of STS securitisation into Solvency II with effect from 1 January 2019 in place of what had previously been referred to as a Type 1 securitisation.
+Commission Delegated Regulation (EU) 2018/1221 also significantly reduced the Securitisation Investment Stress Factors for tranches of STS securitisations compared with those that had previously applied for a Type 1 securitisation.
+However, the Securitisation Investment Stress Factors for non-STS securitisations have not been reduced from those provided for in the Solvency II Delegated Regulation and which have applied since the commencement of the Solvency II regime.
+Non-STS securitisations do not benefit from some of the improvements introduced by the STS regulation which provides a reliable framework.
+In order to reduce the capital requirement for non- STS securitisations there would have to be robust evidence that their current risk charges overestimate the loss in their value in the 99.5 % scenario. -- -- --